angeldollface/quotly.dart/README.markdown

 flutter build web --release
 ```

 - 3b.)
-Build for Mac OSX:
+Build for a Mac OSX target:

 ```bash
 flutter build macos --release
 ```

 - 3c.)
-Build for Android by generating a Java Keystore and moving this to `android/app`.
-After this, add the alias and passwords to `android/app/key.properties`.
-Once these things are done, run the following command:
+Prepare a build for Android by generating a Java Keystore and moving this to `android/app`.
+After this has been completed, fill out the missing information in the keystore information file, `android/app/key.properties`.
+Once these things are done, run the following command to build for an Android target:

 ```bash
 flutter build apk --release